ccarruitero/makemehapi/exercises/helping/problem.md

 -----------------------------------------------------------------
 ##HINTS

+Be sure to register the vision plugin when attempting to render the template.

 Helpers are functions used within templates to perform transformations and other data manipulations using the template context or other inputs.